0LNetworkCommunity/libra-legacy-v6/developers.libra.org/website/blog/2020-01-08-how-gas-works-on-libra-blockchain.md

 Note in the diagram that both the prologue and epilogue sections are marked in red.
 This is because both of these sections of the transaction flow need to be _unmetered_:

-- In the prologue, it's not known if the submitting account has enough Libra to cover its gas liability, or if the transaction submitter even has authority over the submitting account.
+- In the prologue, it's not known if the submitting account has enough Diem to cover its gas liability, or if the transaction submitter even has authority over the submitting account.
 Due to this lack of knowledge, when the prologue is executed, it needs to be unmetered; deducting gas for transactions that fail the prologue could allow unauthorized deductions from accounts.

 - The epilogue is in part responsible for debiting the execution fee from the sending account and distributing it<font size="2"><sup>[2]</sup></font>.
 Because of this, the epilogue must run even if the transaction execution has run out of gas.
 Likewise, we don't want it to run out of gas while debiting the transaction sender's account as this would cause additional computation to be performed without any transaction fee being charged.